gylxan/portfolio/README.md

 yarn build
 ```

+Before building the portfolio, Sanity studio dependencies are installed, we build the studio and copy the output to `public/studio`.
+Like this it can be accessed later via `https://NEXT_PUBLIC_URL/studio`.

 After building the portfolio, we also create a sitemap for the portfolio with `next-sitemap`.

 ## Learn More